 1. If you are confident enough, then do your research, and place investment directly.

-2. If you need assistance, then seek advisers who are regulated themselves in the UK for pensions advice, and / or regulated for INVESTMENT advice in France.
+2. If you need assistance, then seek advisers who are regulated themselves in the UK for pensions advice.

 3. Consider not only tax efficiency, but also costs!